Hierodoris atychioides: Description

 M. K. Kay described the larvae of this species as follows:

 Butler described the adults of the species as follows:

 The wingspan of the adults of this species is between 14–20 mm.
-The forewings are blackish brown, overlain with scales ranging in colour from whitish through cream brown to pale brown to reddish brown.
 The hindwings are dark brown.

 It can be distinguished from H. callispora as it does not have the metallic head and thorax of that species.
 It is also different in appearance from H. gerontion as H. atychoioides has a hindwing with less white on it and a smooth labial palp.
 Finally it is a smaller moth that the dark forms of H. illita and does not have the pale streaks on that species' hind wings.
 H. atychoioides is variable in appearance as a larva, pupa and as an adult.
 Depending on the larval host, the adults of this species can show distinct differences in wing pattern as well as in their size.
 For example if the larvae have been reared on rimu the adults can have a small reddish-marked appearance where as if reared on Libocedrus bidwillii larvae can produce a larger reddish adult moth.
 As a result of this, it has been hypothesised that this species may be in the process of speciation.
 However it has also been argued that the currently differences in appearance merge gradually from one to another in a continuous series and cannot be morphologically separated and therefore do not yet merit taxonomic separation.